karfous/pktFragments/subassemblies/NumberFromSlope/Readme.md

 ### Points

 \_LayoutOnly will be applied only in assembly creation.
-The code is switch off when building corridor.
+The code for showing the subassembly is switch off when building corridor.

 ### Lines